Demerit points

 • licence card number

-• Motor Vehicle Registry (MVR) customer ID number.
+• Motor Vehicle Registry (MVR) Customer ID - you can find this on your:

 • NT licence and registration renewal notice